atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 ##### Notify

-They are two ways to save data on the @platform.
+They are two ways to save data on the atPlatform.
 It can be saved on the sender secondary server or the receiver secondary server, We'll discuss the latter

 ```dart
   Future<bool> putDude(